 Today we will learn how to draw a ghost using a few simple ovals and some squiggly lines.
-Although the drawing is very simple, by adding some exaggerated cartoon-style eyes we end up with a very cute cartoon style ghost chasing someone while floating in the air.
+Although the ghost drawing is very easy, by adding some exaggerated cartoon eyes we end up with a very cute cartoon ghost floating in the air.

 Our ghost drawing starts as usual with a simple shape.
 First, draw a slightly tilted oval - this will be the ghost's base head-body shape.
 Then add two squiggly lines starting from each side of the oval - these will mark the outer shape of our ghost.

-Here we are adding a few more simple ovals to build our ghost's face.
+Next, add a few more simple ovals to build the ghost's face.
 Start with the two long ovals at the top - these will be the ghost's eyes.
 We have drawn very big eyes, sticking half-way up over the top of the head.
 These are definitely exaggerated cartoon eyes.

 Next, add a small oval for the mouth under the eyes.
 Finally, draw two small circles - these are not for the eye pupils, rather they will mark the part to leave out when colouring the eye to add a manga-style shine into the eye.